Nyungwe Forest National Park | Nyungwe Forest Reserve Rwanda | Nyungwe Forest Bird list | Rwanda Birding and Wildlife | Mammals

-Nyungwe forest is situated in south-west Rwanda between Lake Kivu and the international border with Burundi.
+Nyungwe Forest National Park is situated in south-west Rwanda between Lake Kivu and the international border with Burundi.
 Nyungwe is divided north-south by a line of mountains that reach 2,600–2,900 m and which form part of the Congo–Nile watershed.
 As a result, Nyungwe is composed of two areas differing in pedology, vegetation, water-flow, and biodiversity.

 The soils in the western section are schists and support dense forest between 1,700–2,000 m.
 The eastern part, on granitic soils, lies higher (2,200–2,500 m) and the vegetation here is, characteristically, secondary forest with many clearings.
 Over 250 tree species have been recorded.
 Chrysophyllum, Entandophragma, and Newtonia dominate the forest at lower altitudes.
 Syzygium guineense, Carapa grandiflora, Parinari excelsa, Strombosia, Symphonia, Beilschmiedia and Ocotea usambarensis are found in the primary forest.